Maryland judge vacates murder conviction of 'Serial' podcast subject Syed | Law-Order

 Maryland judge vacates murder conviction of 'Serial' podcast subject Syed

-A Maryland judge on Monday vacated the murder conviction of Adnan Syed, whose case gained national attention when the podcast "Serial" raised doubts about his guilt, after prosecutors said there were two other possible suspects who were never disclosed to the defense at trial.
-Adnan Syed, 42, has always said he was innocent and did not kill his ex-girlfriend Hae Min Lee, who was 18 when she was strangled and buried in a Baltimore park in 1999.
+Judge Melissa Phinn of the Circuit Court in Baltimore ordered Syed to be released from prison and put on home detention and that a new trial be scheduled.
+The state's attorney for Baltimore filed a motion https://content.govdelivery.com/attachments/MDBALTIMORESAO/2022/09/14/file_attachments/2270053/Syed%20-%20Motion%20to%20Vacate%20-%2009-14-2022.pdf to vacate the conviction on Wednesday following a year-long investigation conducted alongside a public defender representing Syed, in which several problems were found with witnesses and evidence from the trial.

-A Maryland judge on Monday vacated the murder conviction of Adnan Syed, whose case gained national attention when the podcast "Serial" raised doubts about his guilt, after prosecutors said there were two other possible suspects who were never disclosed to the defense at trial.
+A Maryland judge on Monday vacated the 2000 murder conviction of Adnan Syed after prosecutors said there were two other possible suspects in the killing of his former girlfriend who were never disclosed to the defense at trial.

-Adnan Syed, 42, has always said he was innocent and did not kill his ex-girlfriend Hae Min Lee, who was 18 when she was strangled and buried in a Baltimore park in 1999.
-Judge Melissa M. Phinn of the Circuit Court in Baltimore ordered Syed to be released from prison and put on home detention and that a new trial be scheduled.
+The case gained national attention when the podcast "Serial" raised doubts about his guilt.
+Syed, now 42, has always said he was innocent and did not kill Hae Min Lee, who was 18 when she was strangled and buried in a Baltimore park in 1999.
+Judge Melissa Phinn of the Circuit Court in Baltimore ordered Syed to be released from prison and put on home detention and that a new trial be scheduled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)